Thunder & Lightnings

 Luckily, the scrapping was cancelled and WH791 was moved to RAF Cottesmore as the new gate guard in October 1972.
 Initially, it was marked as WH717, but this was corrected in 1974.
 She then gained the fin emblem of 231 OCU for some reason.
 With the exit of the Tri-National Tornado Training Establishment from Cottesmore and its new life as a Harrier station, WH791 was once again deemed surplus to requirements.

-WH791 was then acquired by the Newark Air Museum and moved by road over the weekend of 28/29 November 1998 and reassembled.
+WH791 was then acquired by a private owner who put her on loan to Newark Air Museum, to where she was moved by road over the weekend of 28/29 November 1998 and reassembled.
 After her arrival, she was treated to a repaint and was marked as WH792, but this was then corrected again during her second repaint around 2016.
-However, this is starting to look very faded again as the photo above shows.
+However, by 2021 this was very faded once more and under the skin her condition was apparently even worse - an in depth survey apparently finding numerous structural problems which the museum were unwilling to invest the time and money into fixing, particularly as the airframe was not theirs.

 Find other photos of WH791 on the following sites: